Best Compression Boots 2026: Compared Head-to-Head

 Pneumatic compression boots use air chambers to sequentially squeeze your legs, mimicking the body’s natural circulation to flush metabolic waste and reduce swelling.
 Once found only in professional sports facilities and physical therapy clinics, they’ve become increasingly accessible for home use.

 New to compression therapy?
 Start with our beginner’s guide to compression therapy to understand how it works and what to expect.
-For a direct comparison of the top two systems, see Normatec 3 vs RecoveryAir Prime.
+For a direct comparison of the top two systems, see Normatec 3 vs JetBoots Prime.

 Our Top Picks